abbylow/tic-tac-toe/README.md

 Features to be added on:
 - Allow the user to choose the mode of game (play with AI opponent or not)
+- Make a AI player's move decision making (randomly choose an available move)
-- Implement the minimax concept to find the optimal move for AI player
+- Further enhancement: Implement the minimax concept to find the optimal move for AI player